The Importance of Understanding Substance Abuse

 Dependence and addiction are the most misused and misunderstood terms in the spectrum of drug use.
 Complete knowledge of the common terms associated with substance abuse is key to understanding the birth of the addict and the proper steps necessary for successful recovery.

-For individuals with a minimal awareness of drug abuse and its effects on society, it can sometimes be confusing associating the variety of terms with their true meanings.
-The ability to recognize the differences among tolerance, dependence, and addiction can help break the stigma commonly associated with addicts and the disease.
+For individuals with minimal awareness of drug abuse and its effects on society, it can sometimes be confusing to associate the variety of terms with their true meanings.
+The ability to recognize the differences among tolerance, dependence and addiction can help break the stigma commonly associated with addicts and the disease.

 What Is Physical Dependence?